copilot-app/copilot-obd/README.md

 # Summary

-Retrieving data from OBD system using already done libraries:
+Retrieving data from OBD system with ready-to-use open-source libraries:
 - [Python](https://github.com/brendan-w/python-OBD)
 - [C++](https://github.com/stanleyhuangyc/ArduinoOBD)

 Sharing full diagnostic and statistical data using Bluetooth standard.

-The final receiving device will be an Android-based phone, on which a dedicated application will be written.
+The final receiving device will be an Android-based phone, on which a dedicated application will be developed.

 Sharing the most important data such as location or error codes through the LoRaWAN system.